 - The EU Commission has approved the RES for the period January 2016 to December 2020 and accepts that it is a state aid to compensate for the provision of a service of general economic interest ('SGEI') (Commission Decision SA.41702 of 29.01.2016).
 As such, and in line with the requirements of the so called 2012 SGEI Framework, the Authority is required to carry out an overcompensation assessment to determine whether a net beneficiary of the RES has made a profit which is in excess of the reasonable profit.
-These requirements are legislated for in section 7F of the Health Insurance Acts 1994 to 2017.
-These requirements are consistent with the requirements of paragraph 49 of the 2012 SGEI Framework which stipulates that a Member State must carry out regular checks, or ensure that such checks are carried out, at the end of the period of entrustment and, in any event, at intervals of not more than three years. - The overcompensation assessment is required to be performed in each of the three years 2019 to 2021 for the appropriate time periods ending in the previous 31 December; that is, the first report is required to cover the period 1st January 2016 to 31st December 2018 as provided for in section 7F of the Health Insurance Acts 1994 to 2017. - The purpose of this document is to apply the detailed methodology from Phase 1 to calculate reasonable profit and apply it in any determination by the Authority of whether a registered undertaking has made a profit which is in excess of the reasonable profit in respect of a period. - This remainder of this report has been structured as follows: - Section 2 Overcompensation Assessment Methodology: sets out the approach / steps taken to determine whether overcompensation has occurred or not; - Section 3 Determining the Net Beneficiary of the RES: sets out the approach taken to determine the net beneficiary of the RES and results of this test; - Section 4 Determination of Reasonable Profit: sets out the approach taken to calculate the profits made by the net beneficiary of the RES for the purposes of the reasonable profit assessment and the results of this test; and - Section 5 Overcompensation Assessment: sets out the approach taken to determining the level of overcompensation where a net beneficiary is deemed to have made a profit in excess of a reasonably profit and this results of the test.
+These requirements are legislated for in section 7F of the Health Insurance Acts 1994 to 2019.
+These requirements are consistent with the requirements of paragraph 49 of the 2012 SGEI Framework which stipulates that a Member State must carry out regular checks, or ensure that such checks are carried out, at the end of the period of entrustment and, in any event, at intervals of not more than three years. - The overcompensation assessment is required to be performed in each of the three years 2019 to 2021 for the appropriate time periods ending in the previous 31 December as provided for in section 7F of the Health Insurance Acts 1994 to 2019.
+This report represents our second overcompensation assessment covering the period 1st January 2017 to 31st December 2019. - The purpose of this report is to apply the detailed methodology from Phase 1 to calculate reasonable profit and apply it in any determination by the Authority of whether a registered undertaking has made a profit which is in excess of the reasonable profit in respect of a period.
+This report represents our second overcompensation assessment covering the period 1st January 2017 to 31st December 2019. - This remainder of this report has been structured as follows: - Section 2 Overcompensation Assessment Methodology: sets out the approach / steps taken to determine whether overcompensation has occurred or not; - Section 3 Determining the Net Beneficiary of the RES: sets out the approach taken to determine the net beneficiary of the RES and results of this test; - Section 4 Determination of Reasonable Profit: sets out the approach taken to calculate the profits made by the net beneficiary of the RES for the purposes of the reasonable profit assessment and the results of this test; and - Section 5 Overcompensation Assessment: sets out the approach taken to determining the level of overcompensation where a net beneficiary is deemed to have made a profit in excess of a reasonable profit and this results of the test.